Establish processes to help teams implement automations consistently and collaboratively to improve quality and productivity.

 You can also start to capture additional metrics to further deep dive in specific areas such as:

-You can learn more about these best practices in the Automation Institute Recipe Lifecycle Management course.
+You can learn more about these best practices in the Automation Institute Recipe Lifecycle Management courses in the resources below.

 Resources